lunar1um/lunar1um/README.md

 <img src="https://camo.githubusercontent.com/b80422fc13f266f0f0cbbab10a2a31aebe3daa126669a5a2f27378ad334e3ffd/68747470733a2f2f632e74656e6f722e636f6d2f4e6a624c514376516f433841414141642f74656e6f722e676966" width="200"/>

 ### 🌺 about
-• a designer and coder who loves making cozy things
+• a designer and coder who loves making cozy & useful (more like useless) things
-• currently learning: c++ and rust
+• currently learning: how to touch grass
 • daily motivation: music, money, and friends
 • fun fact: i use arch btw